PrairieLearn/PrairieLearn/doc/assessment.md

 ## Issue reporting

-To allow students to report issues with questions (incorrect answers, unclear wording, etc), set the `"allowIssueReporting": true` property in the `infoAssessment.json` file.
-This option defaults to whatever is set for the course instance, or false if nothing is set.
+To allow students to report issues with questions (incorrect answers, unclear wording, etc), set the `"allowIssueReporting": false` property in the `infoAssessment.json` file.
+This option defaults to whatever is set for the course instance, or true if nothing is set.

-When issue reporting is allowed, students see a button labeled "Report an issue with this question" and they can submit a short text form.
+When issue reporting is allowed, students see a button labeled "Report an error in this question" and they can submit a short text form.

 ![Report an issue button](assessment-report1.png) ![Describe the issue](assessment-report2.png)